-In 2010 in this service area, all counties had at least six days with an Air Quality Index (AQI) over 100.
+Figure 12 presents the number of days with poor air quality in this service area over the past 10 years.
+In 2010, 80 days had an Air Quality Index (AQI) over 100, down from 101 days in 2009.
 When the AQI is higher than 100, sensitive groups such as children, older adults and those with heart or lung disease are at greater risk of being affected by unsafe levels of pollutants.10